 - Drivers who have had their driver’s license for less than 6 months are not allowed to drive with passengers under the age of 18.
 There are some exceptions to this rule, which include the passengers being your other children, or if a parent or legal guardian is sitting in the front passenger seat.

 Teens that make it through the first six months of holding a driver’s license without issue, suspension or restriction extensions can drive without any restrictions thereafter.
 As a parent, you may wish to keep some restrictions in place while you become more comfortable with having a teenage driver in your home.

-If your teen does get into an accident, contact the reliable Arizona auto accident attorneys at Breyer Law Offices, P.C.
+If your child does get into an accident, contact the reliable Glendale teen driver accident attorneys at Breyer Law Offices, P.C.
 You may have a claim against the other driver.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.